Ziqi-Li/sp_opt_pulp_example/README.md

-# sp_opt_pulp_example
+#Examples of using package `pulp` for solving spatial optimization problems (e.g. p-median/set covering)
-Examples of using pulp for solving spatial optimization (p-median/set covering)
+Other optimization problems can be solved by changing the constraints.